gitter-badger/ctlauncher/readme.md

 - [x] Writing in JS makes anyone hate life
 - [ ] Appveyor thingy for Windows releases?
 - [ ] Travis for linux releases?

+## License

+Please contact <robmac@maccelerated.me> with licensing and legal inquiries.

+> This repository is licensed as described in [license.md](license.md).

+> This repository is not affiliated with Mojang or Microsoft.

+> "Minecraft" is a trademark of Mojang Synergies AB.